AlexHex7/Non-local_pytorch/README.md

 There are two version **non-local.py** and **non-local-simple-version.py**.

-- **non-local.py** contains the implementation of Gaussian, embedded Gaussian and  dot product,
+- **non-local.py** contains the implementation of Gaussian, embedded Gaussian and  dot product, which is mainly for learning.
 - **non-local-simple-version.py** only contains  the implementation of embedded Gaussian.

 ## Environment